We have detected that you are visiting from United States.

 24th, October 2024

-Pouring concrete using skips is a popular methodology in the industry due to its efficiency, cost savings and productivity.
-However, it’s the last remaining process where personnel are stood directly beneath a suspended load during this process.
-We just knew that there must be a safer way to lift skips and pour wet concrete that avoided putting operatives at risk.
+Pouring concrete using skips remains a popular method in the industry due to its efficiency, cost savings, and productivity.
+However, it continues to pose one major safety concern: operatives still stand directly beneath a suspended load during the pour.
+We recognised this risk and committed to finding a safer way to lift skips and pour wet concrete—without putting personnel in harm’s way.

-Between Summer 2023 and into Autumn 2024, we have worked with large Tier 1 and plant contractors, Balfour Beatty and Select Plant Hire, part of Laing O’Rourke, to design, manufacture, test and trial a new set of accessories to improve the safety standards of column/tremie skips, in order to:
+Between Summer 2023 and Autumn 2024, we partnered with Tier 1 contractors Balfour Beatty and Select Plant Hire (part of Laing O’Rourke) to design, manufacture, test, and trial a new set of skip accessories.
+These innovations aim to:

-01/ Remove the last lifting operation in the industry where a person needs to stand below a suspended load to operate the equipment.
+1. Eliminate the last lifting operation in the industry that requires a person to stand beneath a suspended load.

 Our New Innovations

-This month we have released a range of skip attachments that improve safety and productivity.
-They can be used individually or in conjunction with each other, accommodating any site-specific application.
+This month, we launched a range of skip attachments designed to enhance safety and productivity.
+You can use them individually or together to suit any site-specific application.

 Extended Flow Gate Handle

-Working with the onsite Balfour Beatty engineering team, our engineers worked with our customers’ site teams to develop a longer handle for the flow gate, providing the same functionality as the standard flow gate handle but moving operatives away from under the skip during the pour.
+• Working closely with Balfour Beatty’s onsite engineering team, our engineers collaborated with site crews to develop a longer flow gate handle.
+This handle maintains the same functionality as the standard version but allows operatives to control the pour while standing clear of the skip’s underside.

 Hose Guide & Insert